 Their tendency to live on family farms isolates them.
 They are virtually anonymous in urban Delhi, making it very hard to reach them.

 Those engaged in civil service and the professions in urban Delhi are accessible to Christian witness in the workplace.
 Most Tagas are literate, so literature and the JESUS Film are outreach options.
 Rural Tagas may be reached at the markets.
 Those in the universities can be reached by campus Christian fellowships.

 "To you, O Lord, I lift up my soul.
 O my God, in you I trust; let me not be put to shame; let not my enemies exult over me."
 Psalm 25:1-2

 Pray for many from today’s people group to give their entire lives to God.

-Pray that the Church will recognize the need to evangelize Tagas and develop strategies to reach them in both rural and urban Delhi.
-Pray that Delhi Bible Fellowship and the university's Christian fellowship group will seek out Tagas and take Christ to them.
+Pray that the Church would recognize the need to evangelize Tagas and develop strategies to reach them in both rural and urban Delhi.
+Pray that Delhi Bible Fellowship and the university's Christian fellowship group would seek out Tagas and take Christ to them.

 |People Name||Taga (Hindu traditions)|

 |Christ Followers||Few, less than 2%|